chrchang/plink-ng/2.0/ReadMe.md

 This directory contains two major libraries, as well as the PLINK 2.0 application built on top of them.
-These are carefully written to be valid C99 (from gcc and clang's perspective, anyway) to simplify FFI development, while still taking advantage of quite a few C++-only affordances to improve safety and occasionally performance.
+These are carefully written to be valid C99 (from gcc and clang's perspective, anyway) to simplify FFI development, while still taking advantage of quite a few C++-specific affordances to improve safety and occasionally performance.

 The first library is plink2_text.
 This is a text file reader that is designed to replace std::getline(), fgets(), and similar ways of iterating over text